Coordinated inference, Holographic neural networks, and quantum error correction: The neural network contribution

+It is important to point out that the idea that neural networks can be used to derive the AdS/CFT duality has been discussed in reference [14].
+Here I show that neural networks play a foundational role in the way a signal in the boundary is retrieved in the bulk before any locally propagating impulse would have the time to reach the boundary.
+Entanglement plays a fundamental role, but its structure is represented by the non-separable global information distributed to the observers by means of the strategy developed by the neural network.

+Reinforcement learning is usually understood by imagining an agent interacting with an environment and trying to maximise a reward function given to him.
+This often arises as a Markov decision process (MDP) which is characterised by a set of states, S, a set of actions, A, the probability of state transition $P_{a}$, and the reward given for executing an action $a_{t}$ at a given state $s_{t}$.
+If stochasticity is absent one can set $P_{a}=1$.
+Given a policy $\pi$, the goal is to construct an agent that realizes that policy $\pi(s_{t})=a_{t}$ in such a way that the expected reward $E[\sum_{t=0}^{\infty}R(s_{t},a_{t})|\pi]$ is maximised.
+In this way the policy is slowly learned and that requires usually for the future reward to be discounted by a parameter $\gamma$.
+The policy can be learn if the reinforced learning algorithm is constructed via neural networks parametrised by certain weights and biases $\theta$.
+Also, the Q-value defined as

+being the numerical estimation of the reward following the agent taking action $a_{t}$ at state $s_{t}$, and $r_{t}$ being the reward and $max_{a_{t+1}}Q(s_{t+1},a_{t+1})$ the maximum future value of the reward.
+The Q-function is represented by a neural network.
+The learning policy is defined for discrete actions spaces and can be formulated as the policy parametrised by $\theta$ to choose the action that has a maximum Q-value.
+The policy can be learned by neural networks using the Bellman equation in order to calculate the mean squared loss function and then the gradients needed for back-propagation

+This is the standard DQN algorithm.
+However, such an algorithm often faces convergence problems because the max operation can lead to over-estimations of the $Q$ value.
+Improvements involve the usage of a separate target network for predicting the future $Q$ value inside the max operation, or using dueling DQNs which have separate network heads that predict the advantage and value components of the Q-value, distributional DQNs, noisy nets, and others.

-This would allow us to explore how different bulk space topologies can emerge given a certain entanglement structure.
-The essential aspect of this proposal is the learning phase which implies adapting a geometry to an entanglement structure on one side, and learning a signalling strategy that would convey the desired entanglement.
+The essential aspect of this proposal is the learning phase which implies adapting a geometry to an entanglement structure on one side, and learning a signaling strategy that would convey the desired entanglement.
 Of course, this can be applied also in the opposite way, deriving/learning what type of entanglement corresponds to a given geometry.
-One could also try to allow the network full freedom to seek both the global signalling/entanglement structure and the geometry, given the type of boundary field theory we wish to encode as well as other boundary conditions on the field structure.
+One could also try to allow the network full freedom to seek both the global signaling/entanglement structure and the geometry, given the type of boundary field theory we wish to encode as well as other boundary conditions on the field structure.